We’re

 Well, you know it has to do with perception.
 People perceive things differently.
 You don’t just label allegations against people.
 What I want to say is, if truly you are morally sound, and educated in both modern and religious knowledge, you will understand.
 I want people to take Indian, American, Ghanaian films or even those from the south and compare them with Hausa films and see if really Hausa films are promoting immorality.
 Take 20 houses in Nigeria, you will find like 10 watching one of those films I mentioned earlier.
 So ask them, which films are promoting immorality.

-You featured in quite a number of films, which would you say was the most difficult for you?
+quite a number of films, which would you say was the most difficult for you?

 Ever since I joined the Hausa movie industry, I have never suffered in any film as much as I did in ‘Dan Marayan Zaki’, and the film is yet to hit the market.
 The reason is that the film is long and we spent months recording it.
 Again, the film is full of narratives and words that are very hard to pronounce.
 We travelled far and wide, including outside Nigeria, and the film was recorded at night and in the day, in the bush and in the river.
 However, I think it paid off in the end because the film has set a record in the Hausa movie industry.
 I mean there was never a time such a huge amount of money was expended in a single film and as Allah will have it, I am the lead act in it.

-What are the challenges you are facing as an actor?
+challenges you are facing as an actor?

 Challenges are a reality of life, no matter what endeavour you are into.
 I have faced so many challenges in filmmaking; the one I cannot easily forget is the one that led to my incarceration.
 What actually happened was that, at a time I was trying to find my footing in the Hausa film industry, I was involved in a controversy while I was living in Kaduna.
 Some people recorded a song in which they defamed the Governor of Sokoto State, Aliyu Magatakarda Wamakko.
 Initially they alleged that the song was done by Adam A. Zango.
 And that time we were sitting inside Adam A. Zango’s company known as Zango Movietone, when some security operatives came looking for him (Adam A. Zango) and didn’t find him, but they met, Zahradeen A. Sani, Hamza M. Adam and Hafsat Suleiman (a female radio journalist based in Kaduna) and myself.
 They arrested and took us all to a police station, before they took us to court.
 Eventually, they took us to prison where we spent days before we were freed.